hotrodorm/hotrod/hotrod-project/docs/docs-5/nitro/nitro-parameters.md

 Notice that:

 - The method name is defined in the `<select>` tag.
 - The return type is by default a `List<>` of the type specified in the `<select>` tag.
+It can also be a POJO or a cursor.
-- The method includes both parameters
+- The method includes both parameters.
-- Each parameter can also be applied multiple times in a query, although not shown in this example.
+- Although not shown in this example, each parameter can be used multiple times inside the query.

 ## Applying Parameters vs Injecting Parameters